openkruise/kruise-game/cloudprovider/volcengine/README.md

 - Value：`port1/protocol1`,`port2/protocol2`,...
 The protocol names must be in uppercase letters.
 - Configurable：Y

+#### AllocateLoadBalancerNodePorts
+- Meaning：Whether the generated service is assigned nodeport, this can be set to false only in clb passthrough mode
+- Value：false / true
+- Configurable：Y

 #### Fixed
 - Meaning：whether the mapping relationship is fixed.
 If the mapping relationship is fixed, the mapping relationship remains unchanged even if the pod is deleted and recreated.
 - Value：false / true